 Forget about growing plants in single file in long, parallel rows.
 You can grow up to 10 times the amount of produce in the same space with raised beds.
-In a raised garden box, you keep outside weeds from your garden soil, prevent water run off and soil compaction, and worry about less slugs and snails and other pests.
-Also, garden boxes you to concentrate your energy in a small area, meaning you can work, water, weed, and fertilize as economically as possible.
+In a raised garden box, you keep outside weeds from your garden soil, prevent water run off and soil compaction, and worry about less slugs and snails and other garden pests.
+Also, garden boxes allow you to concentrate your energy in a small area, meaning you can work, water, weed, and fertilize as economically as possible.
 You can make the most of the entire growing season by using season-extending devices such as cold frames, cloches, row covers, and plastic tunnels.

 2. Keep Seedlings Coming

 Succession planting keeps the garden in continual production.
 Whenever one crop is harvested, have seedlings ready to transplant in its place.
-For best results, use quick-maturing varieties to fit several crops into one season and spread out the harvest.
+For the best results, use quick-maturing varieties to fit several crops into one season and spread out the harvest.